 Rock walks us through his divorce like a tour guide from the Museum of Broken Relationships.
 He talks about what he did wrong, sparing his ex-wife any fault in the matter.
 (Any good-guy points from this tactful approach, though, are squandered later in a retrograde bit about housewives.)
 He talks about the entire process of getting divorced, highlighting elements many viewers may not have considered–like having to prove to a court of law that he’s a good parent.
 It’s more illuminating than funny, mostly.
 But it’s still funny.

 Overall, Tamborine adds an exciting new notch to Rock’s legacy and bodes well for what’s next when he has more to say.
-It may not be the best special he’s ever done, but it’s exactly what he needed to do at this moment in his career and his life.
+It’s exactly the special he needed to make at this moment in his career and his life.